 - Preheat your oven to 350 degrees.
 Spray a 9 by 13 inch casserole dish with cooking spray.

-- Add the onion, green bell pepper, garlic, and red bell pepper and cook, stirring occasionally, until the onions are translucent, about five minutes.
+- Add the onion, bell pepper, and garlic to the meat.
+Cook, stirring occasionally, until the onions are translucent, about five to seven minutes.

-- While the veggies are cooking, whisk the eggs.
-Add to the eggs, the milk, salt, salsa, 1 1/2 cup cheese, and bread.
+- While the vegetalbes are cooking, whisk the eggs.
+To the eggs, add milk, heavy cream, green chiles, salsa and salt.
+Then stir in 1 1/2 cup cheese, and the bread.
 Mix to combine.

 - Let the casserole sit for 10 minutes before cutting into it.